 libmongoc was configured with the following options: Build configuration: Enable debugging (slow) : no Compile with debug symbols (slow) : no Enable GCC build optimization : yes Enable automatic binary hardening : yes Code coverage support : no Cross Compiling : no Fast counters : no SASL : sasl2 SSL : yes Libbson : bundled Documentation: Generate man pages : no Install man pages : no

-mongo-c-driver contains a copy of libbson as a git submodule, in case your system does not already have libbson installed.
+mongo-c-driver contains a copy of libbson, in case your system does not already have libbson installed.
 The configure script will detect if libbson is not installed and use the bundled libbson.

 $ make $ sudo make install

 To build an unreleased version of the driver from git requires additional dependencies.